 Measuring a baby’s weight is essential if you want to see if he or she is growing as they should.
 As a parent, it provides peace of mind in those early months and years when you want to know that your child is healthy.

 Usually, babies are weighed at birth and then on a regular basis by a midwife or health visitor.
-In the UK, as part of the National Child Measurement Programme, a child is then weighed when they first start primary school.

 The eagle-eyed amongst you will have spotted Marsden medical scales on various news platforms yesterday as part of the push against childhood obesity.